anshul-iiitb16/MyPlan/index.md

 - **Results(iteration_number).pdf** - It contains all the recommendation plots for all the iterations.
 During each iteration, the newly generated plot for that iteration is appended to this pdf file.
 - **Recommendation.csv** - It contains the list of phone numbers and the Plan ID of the data plan recommended for each month.

 After the data is generated, we use the KMeans.ipynb and KMeansWebsite.ipynb to create centroids for data and figure various clusters formed between different websites used.
+We can make **New Categories** or update the existing categories of the websites based on the clustering plot.
+This task has to be done manually by updating **Sites_Categories.csv** and **Category ID.csv.**

 ## Screenshots
 ### Application Screenshots